Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ## Services

 Services are another method of communication for nodes in the ROS graph.
 Services are based on a call-and-response model versus the publisher-subscriber model of topics.
 While topics allow nodes to subscribe to data streams and get continual updates, services only provide data when they are specifically called by a client.

+It’s like Stark saying, “Open the faceplate.”
+The suit performs the action only when commanded-it doesn’t keep opening and closing on its own.

+That’s how a ROS service behaves.

+A single ROS service server can handle requests from many clients.
+Think of the Iron Man faceplate: there’s only **one** mechanism that opens it (the server), but **multiple clients** can request it-Tony, Pepper over comms, or even an emergency protocol.
+Different requesters, same action mechanism.

 ![Service graph](https://docs.ros.org/en/jazzy/_images/Service-MultipleServiceClient.gif)